jordanf2001/altered-states-dfc/README.md

 ---

-The planned analysis pipeline consists of the following steps:
+The analysis workflow consists of the following steps:

 1. Dataset inspection and BIDS/fMRIPrep structure verification
 2. Resting-state file index generation
 3. BOLD/confounds/mask quality control
-4. ROI parcellation using a standard brain atlas
+4. ROI parcellation using a preliminary grid atlas, with planned replacement by a standard atlas such as Schaefer 100/200
 5. ROI time-series extraction
 6. Static functional connectivity estimation
 7. Sliding-window dynamic functional connectivity estimation